History of the Lynwood School of Veterinary Nursing

 Initially the Lynwood Veterinary Group looked to put in place a nurse manager to provide liaison between the nursing team and partnership and also to oversee and improve veterinary nurse training results for the group.
 Valerie Belbin was employed for this provision having previously been involved with nurse training at a renowned agricultural college.

-The Myerscough- Lynwood School is accredited by the RCVS and City and Guilds and is recognised as both a Primary Centre involved in approval and monitoring of training practices and also as a Secondary Centre in the delivery of theoretical and practical aspects of the new City and Guilds Level 3 Veterinary Nursing Diploma.
-The school is also actively involved in the support and mentoring of the clinical coaches in veterinary training practices and in addition runs a distance learning programme for practice administrators recognised by the BVNA.
+Lynwood School of Veterinary Nursing is accredited by the RCVS, City and Guilds and Central Qualifications and is recognised as both a Primary Centre involved in approval and monitoring of training practices and also as a centre in the delivery of theoretical and practical aspects of the new City and Guilds and Central Qualifications Level 3 Diploma in Veterinary Nursing.
+The school is also actively involved in the support and mentoring of the clinical coaches in veterinary training practices and in addition runs a distance learning programme for practice administrators recognised by the VMG and both the Animal Nursing Assistants award and certificate accredited by ABC.